justloop/file-downloader/README.md

 ## URL List File

-Program will look for filelist.txt in /src/main/resources/ folder.
+Program will look for filelist.txt in classpath.
 Format:

 protocol://server:port/path_of_file;username;password